Eadgyth/Programming-Editor/README.md

-<h4>Programming Editor</h4>
+<h3>Programming Editor</h3>
 <p>
 A text editor which can be easily set up to run source code.
 So far, built-in functions to run a program are available for code written in Java, Perl, Python, R and HTML.
-Adding support for other langauages can be reasonably easily realized too.
+Extending the code to add support for other langauages can be reasonably easily realized too.
 <br>
 <p>
-Some features for editing text are ...
+<h2>Some features for editing text are ...</h2>
 <ul>
 <li>A basic find and find/replace function.</li>
 <li>Clearing end-of-line (trailing) white spaces.</li>